September Adopt-a-Beach™ Event

 Volunteer the day of the event: Sign up for a designated location of your choice and come for a few hours of fun and community involvement.

 Be a lead volunteer: Play a lead role in the cleanup by coordinating a cleanup in your area.

 History of Beach Sweep with Great Lakes Aquarium

 For 16 years, Great Lakes Aquarium has served as state coordinator for Ocean Conservancy’s International Coastal Cleanup (ICC), known locally as Minnesota Beach Sweep.
 We are honored to have worked with so many of you to gather data and debris from local waterways.
 Whether you have participated for a year or more than a decade, you have made a positive difference in our community.
 Thank you.

-The Aquarium will serve as home base for an Alliance staff member to coordinate what will be known from now on as the Minnesota September Adopt-a-Beach™ Event.
-Our staff will work closely with Alliance staff to ensure a smooth transition.
-As we look forward to another great event, we hope that we can count on your continued participation and support.
+The Aquarium serves as home base for an Alliance staff member to coordinate what will be known from now on as the Minnesota September Adopt-a-Beach™ Event.

 Curriculum related to marine debris: